palantir/conjure/rfc/002-contract-for-conjure-generators.md

 conjure-<lang> generate <input-json> <output-directory>
 ```

 Generators can assume that this output directory already exists and is empty.
-(It is not the responsibility of conjure generators to do any diffing or up-to-date checking - this should be done by a higher level build tool, like gradle-conjure.)
+(It is not the responsibility of conjure generators to do any diffing or up-to-date checking - this should be done by a higher level build tool, like [gradle-conjure](https://github.com/palantir/gradle-conjure).)

+Generators should not produce `.gitignore` files or any files that would only make sense if checked in to a repository.

 Generators are free to implement any other behaviour if the `generate` command is not invoked.